Matyxus/UTC-v2/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-All main.py files have class that is subclass of UserInterface (UTC/Project/UI), which uses [prompt_toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) library to ask user for input.
+All "_launcher.py" files have class that is subclass of UserInterface (UTC/utc/src/ui), which uses [prompt_toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) library to ask user for input.
 Starting by asking for command name, and then command parameter\s (if there are any) will be written in format: parameter_name1="", ..., parameter_nameX="default_vale", **all parameters that do not have default value must be filled** (between "quotes").
-Supports command/parameters history and validation, command name completion, taking input from file (each line has to have at most 1 command and parameters separated by space and in format described earlier), then input can be redirected as such:
+Supports command/parameters history and validation, command name completion, taking input from file (each line has to have at most 1 command and corresponding parameters separated by space and in format described earlier), then input can be redirected as such:
    ```sh
    python main.py < your_file